 Namaskar,

 Some wrongly calculate that the unit soul will be benefited by observers taking a moment of silence.
 But this is obviously not true.
 That is against AM teachings.
-So margiis oppose this idea of bringing peace to the deceased by observing a moment of silence.
+So margiis should understand the dharmic position and oppose this idea of bringing peace to the deceased by observing a moment of silence.

 https://anandamargauniversal.blogspot.com/

-Actually this dogma of a moment of silence is based on the common irrational approach shared by the major religions that one can help the deceased who is just wandering around.
+Actually this dogma of a moment of silence is based on the common, irrational approach of the Christian religion that one can help the deceased who is just wandering around.
 That is why ignorant, dogmatic people think that, “Since Mr X has died then I should help him for a moment so he will feel at peace.”

 Dogmatic people observe a “moment of silence” to bring peace to the deceased, whereas in AM philosophy once the person dies there is nothing anyone can do for them.